 What kind of resources are available for accepted students?

 Upon acceptance, students will receive a TCNJ username and password that will provide access to key services at TCNJ.
 This includes an e-mail account and access to TCNJ’s PAWS system where you may request free transcripts and apply for graduation.
-Students will have access to the online library resources to support their degree program.
+Students will access online library resources to support their degree programs.

 How will I know if I have met the program requirements for graduation?

-All students enrolled in the M.Ed. program should monitor their progress through the program by following the program plan.
-The program plan is included in orientation materials and is also available on the RTC website.
+All students enrolled in the MEd program should monitor their progress by following the program plan.
+The program plan is included in orientation materials and is available on the RTC website.